sjl/.plan/README.markdown

 Started digging into the HG545 paper.
 I hate that we only have 2 classes for this one, it feels far too rushed.

+## 2023-10-29

+Finished the second readthrough of the paper.
+I feel a little better now, but am still not perfectly sure on the questions.

+## 2023-10-30

+HG545 class, mostly on DNA repair.
+Makes the case that a lot of DNA repair reuses the same polymerases (e.g. δ) as replication (but not all, e.g. single-base repair uses something else (I think β?)), and you can kind of think of it as just another form of replication.

+Another important point: replication is not deterministic, because it doesn't have to be.
+As long as the whole genome (well, chromosome) gets replicated, it doesn't matter precisely where that replication started.
+This is very different from e.g. transcription, because starting in a different place would transcribe a different gene.

+Also important to define terms like lesion vs mutation: a lesion is detectable DNA damage, which then get fixed into place (in the "use fixer on the photo paper" sense, not the "repair" sense) by subsequent replication.

+I think I'm feeling a little better about the homework questions now after talking through it a bit.
+Need to get some rough drafts sketched out for when I meet with the study group tomorrow.